Skip to main content

 Response

-Request processed successfully.
 Returns an array of feedback objects, one for each subject in the request.
-The order of feedback items matches the order of subjects in the request.
-Each feedback contains a status code and optional data with user information.
+The order in the response will match the order of of the request body.

 status